 St. Margaret of Scotland

-St. Margaret of Scotland (1050-1093) is my patron saint.
-St. Margaret was a woman of strong character, determined to maintain the freedom to be herself, to love God, and to serve others.
+St. Margaret of Scotland (1050-1093) is Marge’s patron saint.
+She was a woman of strong character, determined to maintain the freedom to be herself, to love God, and to serve others.
 Having fled the cruelty of William the Conqueror, St. Margaret and her family were shipwrecked off the coast of Scotland and were befriended by King Malcolm.
 The King was captivated by the beautiful and gracious young woman, and in 1070, they married.
 Queen Margaret reformed not only her rough and uncultured husband, but also the entire country.
-She promoted the arts, education, and religious reform and with King Malcolm, founded seven churches.
-The King so valued St. Margaret’s wisdom, that he often consulted her on state matters.
+She promoted the arts, education, and religious reform, and with King Malcolm, founded seven churches.
+The King so valued St. Margaret’s wisdom that he often consulted her on state matters.
 The couple had six sons and two daughters, all of whom St. Margaret educated herself.
 Privately, Queen Margaret lived an austere life of prayer, spiritual reading, and fasting.
-She went to great lengths to care for the poor and never ate herself without first feeding the orphans and beggars at her table.
+She went to great lengths to care for the poor and never ate herself until she had first fed the orphans and beggars at her table.
 St. Margaret of Scotland died four days after learning that her husband and eldest son had been killed in battle.

 St. Francis de Sales

-I look to St. Francis de Sales (1567-1622), the patron saint of writers, for guidance.
-Despite of his best efforts to coerce his son into the legal profession, St. Francis de Sales’ father finally conceded his entry into the priesthood.
-From the start, he was quite successful in converting others to the Catholic faith by distributing pamphlets that he himself had written.
-He became a bishop at age 35, preached, heard confessions, catechized, and quickly became known for his ability to win souls with his gentle character.
+Marge looks to St. Francis de Sales (1567-1622), the patron saint of writers, for guidance.
+Despite his best efforts to coerce his son into the legal profession, St. Francis de Sales’ father finally conceded his entry into the priesthood.
+From the start, he was quite successful in converting others to the Catholic faith by distributing pamphlets he had written himself.
+He became a bishop at age 35, preached, heard confessions, catechised, and quickly became known for his ability to win souls with his gentle character.
 His two best-known books are Introduction to the Devout Life and A Treatise on the Love of God, but he also wrote many pamphlets and a vast correspondence.
 His writings are addressed to laypersons, and his primary focus is to help them understand that they, too, are called to be saints.
 He shared a chaste and heartfelt friendship with St. Jane de Chantal, with whom he founded the Sisters of the Visitation.

 Mother Thrice Admirable

-The Blessed Virgin Mary under the title Mother Thrice Admirable has been a part of my life since I was one year old.
-At that time, I was consecrated to her by a very holy priest of the Apostolic Movement of Schoenstatt during a chance meeting between the priest and my mother.
-I firmly believe that at that moment Mary grabbed hold of me and has never let go.
-She’s carried me through some of the most unimaginable trials and suffering.
-She has always been there for me and because of that, I often refer to her as “Mama.”
+The Blessed Virgin Mary, under the title Mother Thrice Admirable, has been a part of Marge’s life since she was one year old.
+At that time, she was consecrated to her by a very holy priest of the Apostolic Movement of Schoenstatt during a chance meeting between the priest and her mother.
+She firmly believes that at that moment, Mary grabbed hold of her and has never let go.
+The Blessed Virgin has carried her through some of the most unimaginable trials and suffering.
+She has always been there for Marge, and because of that, she often refers to her as “Mama.”